But are they all created equal? Absolutely not.

 Proposal software will also help you save time—time you could spend on revenue generating activities that actually boost your company’s bottom line.

-Ask yourself, "how many hours do I spend creating proposals every month?"
+Ask yourself, “how many hours do I spend on the proposal process every month?”
 Probably way too many.
-This is because you're using tools that weren't designed for the job.
-MS Word is fantastic if you're writing a novel.
+This is because you’re using tools that weren’t designed for the job.
+MS Word is fantastic if you’re writing a novel.
 If you want to win new business, you need something else.